RuairiD/howsmytrack-api/README.md

 ## Running
 This is a pretty standard Django project for the most part.
 By default, it will run in a development environment on `localhost` with a sqlite DB.
 The production environment is configured specifically for Heroku and can be run by setting the `ENVIRONMENT` environment variable to `"PROD"`.

-In any case, run these inside a python3 virtualenv:

- 1. `pip install -r requirements.txt`
- 2. `pre-commit install`
- 3. `python manage.py migrate`
- 4. `make dev`
+In any case, the app can be run locally with `make dev`.
+This uses Django's `runserver` command, and therefore should not be used in production.

 ## Tests
 Tests with coverage reporting can be run with `make test`.
 To run specific tests, use the django `test` command e.g. `python manage.py test path/to/test`.